0.7" Postosuchus Rauisuchid Archosaur Fossil Tooth Chinle Formation AZ COA Display

 This is a genuine fossil.

-Postosuchus is a genus of extinct rauisuchid archosaur that lived during the Late Triassic period, approximately 237 to 201 million years ago.
-Rauisuchids were a group of large, carnivorous reptiles that belonged to the archosaur clade, which also includes crocodilians and dinosaurs.
-Postosuchus was one of the largest predators of its time, measuring around 4 to 5 meters in length and possessing powerful jaws filled with sharp teeth.
+Postosuchus is an extinct genus of rauisuchid archosaur that lived during the Late Triassic period (237–201 million years ago).
+As part of the archosaur clade, which also includes crocodilians and dinosaurs, Postosuchus was one of the largest terrestrial predators of its era.
+It measured approximately 4 to 5 meters in length and had powerful jaws lined with sharp, serrated teeth, making it a formidable carnivorous hunter.